EightSQ/huBERTusHeil/README.md

 for _, row in df.iterrows():
     row['text'] = e.sub('[UNK]', row['text'])

 # (further cleansing, removing unicode escape sequences, etc.)

 df.to_csv('rede_fraktion_preprocessed.csv', index=False)
 ```

 In order to map speeches to a certain political topic, we use their corresponding "Tagesordnungspunkte" (TOPs) which are a (sometimes pretty complicated) description of the debate topic.
+One example of such a TOP (translated into english) is

+> Increase productivity, climate resilience and biodiversity - Promote agroforestry, Promote new planting of hedgerows as components of modern agroforestry systems, Recognise and promote agroforestry systems as a sustainable farming system, Make agroforestry feasible, Promote agroforestry systems comprehensively

+Because these TOPs contain very complicated german compounds and very specific terms (such as "Agroforestry"), we figured that traditional approaches such as Bag-of-Words vectors or TF-IDF vectors would not allow us assess their similarity very well.

-We used a pretrained Sentence Encoder to map these descriptions to representation vectors that allowed us to find siutable TOPs and thus speeches given a keyword inputted by the user.
+For that resason, we used a pretrained Sentence Encoder to map TOPs to representation vectors that allowed us to find suitable TOPs and thereby speeches corresponding to a political topic inputted by the user.

 ### c) System

-We construct our classifier by fine-tuning a BERT-Language Model pretrained on the german Wikipedia.
+We construct our classifier by fine-tuning a BERT-Language Model pretrained on the german Wikipedia, news articles and OpenLegalData.
 We use the pretrained model included in Huggingface from [here](https://huggingface.co/bert-base-german-cased).
 This model also contains a tokenizer based on the WordPiece Algorithm.

-We embedded the model supplied by Huggingface into our own PyTorch Module `BertClassifier` (to be found in the notebook `huBERTusHeil.ipynb`), which additionally contains a classifier stage consisting of two Linear layers and an ReLU activation and BatchNorm inbetween them.
-When classifying, the first linear layer takes the last hidden state of the BERT model and translates it into an 25-dimensional (50-dimensional) vector, which is intended to represent features of the speech like topic, opinion, tone and other features.
-The second linear layer then translates it into an 7-dimensional vector, which is the final output corresponding to the 7 different labels we try to predict (*AfD*, *B90/Die Grünen*, *FDP*, *Die Linke*, *SPD*, *CDU/CSU* and *no affiliation*).
+We embedded the model supplied by Huggingface into our own PyTorch Module `BertClassifier` (to be found in the notebook `huBERTusHeil.ipynb`), which additionally contains a classifier stage consisting of two Linear layers as well as an ReLU activation and a BatchNorm inbetween them.
+When classifying, the first linear layer takes the last hidden state of the BERT model and translates it into an 25-dimensional (50-dimensional) vector, which is intended to represent features of the speech like topic, opinion, vocabulary and other features.
+The second linear layer then translates it into an 7-dimensional vector, which is the final output corresponding to the 7 different labels we try to predict (*AfD*, *B90/Die Grünen*, *FDP*, *Die Linke*, *SPD*, *Union* and *no affiliation*).
 The following figure illustrates our model architecture.

 ![](https://i.imgur.com/vSDKfcT.png)